JachymT/a-level-cs-blog/Computer Systems/1.5/1.5.1/Notes.md

 Whilst copyright applies to all work, patents apply to ideas (**intellectual property**).
 This includes brand names, product designs, inventions and other things you can think into existence.
 Trademarks apply to indications of a company (like logos).

 ## Computer Misuse Act 1990
-Attempts to prevent malicous use of computers.
+Criminalises malicous access to computers.
 To access data you need permission to the data and the computer.
 Updated since release.

 The following activites are illegal
--  Unauthorised access to computer materials
+-  Unauthorised access to computer systems
 -  Unauthorised modification of computer material
 -  Unauthorised access with intent to cause further harm